Estimation of functional diversity and species traits from ecological monitoring data: Exploratory Analyses

 \subsection{Comparison of diffusion maps and PCA}

 Principal Component Analysis (PCA) is a very common data analysis procedure that identifies directions of large variation in a data cloud.
 Hence PCA can be used as a simple manifold learning method if the true manifolds in the data are close to linear.
-However, as we now demonstrate, using PCA for trait reconstruction results in reduced accuracy.
+However, as we now demonstrate, using PCA for i-trait results in reduced accuracy.

 In the analysis of model data significant advantages of the diffusion map over PCA become apparent.
 We can highlight three main differences.
-First, the shape of trait distribution in the diffusion map, compared to PCA, is closer to the original distribution shape (compare Fig.2A,B in the main text and Fig.\ref{fig:STraitsPCA}).
-Second, the representation of data by diffusion map compared to PCA is much more condense in lower dimensions (Fig.\ref{fig:SDMPCAEigs}).
-Finally the fractal dimension of the trait manifold reconstructed by diffusion map is closer to the dimension of the original manifold than that obtained by PCA (Fig. \ref{fig:SFractalDim}).
+First, the shape of trait distribution in the diffusion map, compared to PCA, is closer to the original distribution shape (cf.~Fig.~2A,B and Fig.\ref{fig:STraitsPCA}).
+Second, the representation of data by diffusion map compared to PCA is much more condense in lower dimensions (Fig.~\ref{fig:SDMPCAEigs}).
+Finally the fractal dimension of the trait manifold infered by the diffusion map is closer to the dimension of the original manifold than that obtained by PCA (Fig.~\ref{fig:SFractalDim}).